Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

 + Initialization
   + Other
     + [`waveVortexTransformFromFile`](/classes/wavevortextransform/wavevortextransformfromfile.html) Initialize a WaveVortexTransform instance from an existing file
+    + [`waveVortexTransformWithDoubleResolution`](/classes/wavevortextransform/wavevortextransformwithdoubleresolution.html) create a new WaveVortexTransform with double resolution
+    + [`waveVortexTransformWithResolution`](/classes/wavevortextransform/wavevortextransformwithresolution.html) create a new WaveVortexTransform with increased resolution
 + Domain attributes
   + Grid
     + [`J`](/classes/wavevortextransform/j.html) j-coordinate matrix